roytang/blog/content/post/2022/10/incredible-hulk-new-mutants/index.md

 #### Immortal Hulk (2018-2021) - 50 issues

 This run by Al Ewing ended last year.
 It explored Banner's relationship with his father (Brian Banner), the Leader (Sam Sterns), among his constituent personalities, and explored the Hulk's relationship with the greater cosmology of the universe, with the finale taking place in the Below-Place, a layer of reality akin to Hell.
-This was an excellent run, albeit one might also find it very disturbing; it had a strong horror focus, and the art included a lot of body horror depictions.
+This was an excellent run, albeit one might also find it very disturbing; it was very macabre and had a strong horror focus, and the art included a lot of body horror depictions.
 I did a quick review of the final issue before writing these notes and found that there were references to earlier characters from the 1962 volume; maybe I would have appreciated *Immortal Hulk* a bit more if I had read it after the 1962 volume.

 ### Other Comics